LBM - Little Brown Mushrooms

-Galerina - a confusing unrelated group of LBMs, many of these will need new names as our local Galerinas are going to be split into at least 4 different genera, probably corresponding to the current subgenera Galerina, Naucoriopsis, Mycenopsis and Tubariopsis.
-The Galerina vittiformis group may be the only species to keep the name Galerina.
-Most of them are probably somewhat related to the Hebeloma family Hymenogastraceae, except for Tubariopsis which may be in the Strophariaceae.
-This is, of course, another group that has never been comprehensively studied in the PNW and many, many species are suspected to be here and most of the ones that are known to be here are indistinguishable without a scope.
+Galerina - a confusing unrelated group of LBMs, many of these will need new names as our local Galerina are going to be split into at least 5 different genera, currently nicknamed Galerina, Naucoriopsis, Mycenopsis, Tubariopsis and Sideroides.
+The Galerina vittiformis group may be the only one on this page to keep the name Galerina.
 They are found on moss, logs, or mossy logs.
 The caps are usually dry but occasionally viscid, usually hygrophanous, either having a veil or not maybe leaving a ring on the stem and usually adnexed gills in age but sometimes starting out decurrent like Tubaria.
 Like Pholiotina (Conocybe), those with a ring may be DEADLY POISONOUS with Amatoxins.
 Beware all LBMs with a ring, and those without because they may have lost their ring.
-Most Galerinas have warty spores but at least one of the groups has smooth spores.
+Most Galerina have warty spores but at least one of the groups has smooth spores.

 There are larger species with hemispherical to flat somewhat striate caps, and smaller Mycenoid species with conical, strongly striate caps and pruinose stems (tiny white powdery dots).
 The latter species are very much like Mycena, as a matter of fact.
 All usually hygrophanous, most with a pruinose stem apex and often with a dark stem base.
 In practice, many are almost impossible to tell apart without a microscope and a lot of practice with it.

-G. mammillata - conic then flat with prominent umbo, on wood, dark stem, faintly striate, smooth spored, <2.5cm, not usually pruinose.
+G. mammillata - similar, perhaps with a more prominent umbo, on wood, dark stem, faintly striate, smooth spored, <2.5cm, not usually pruinose. (/Sideroides)

 G. semilanceata (heterocystis/